 The LG SL10YG is a decent 5.1.2 soundbar system.
 It has a very excited sound profile with overemphasized bass and treble ranges.
 It can also get pretty loud and performs quite well at max volume too.
 It has plenty of connection options and supports object-based sound formats like Atmos.
-It can also pass-through high-quality signals when using the bar as a hub for your devices.
+It can also passthrough high-quality signals when using the bar as a hub for your devices.
 However, the SL10YG has poor surrounds performance and its sound profile changes drastically with Atmos content.

 The LG SL10YG is the highest-end model of the 2019 soundbar line up from LG.
 Similar to the 2018 SK10Y, the SL10Y is a 5.1.2 channel bar with up-firing speakers and a sub although this model also supports DTS:X. The SL line up is slightly different from the 2018 SK line up since all three are high-end models; the SL10Y, SL9Y (4.1.2 channels) and the SL8Y (3.1.2 channels) come with the Meridian Technology feature built-in, unlike the 2018 models.
-The main competitors of the SL10Y are the Bose Soundbar 700 and the Samsung HW-Q90R.
+The SL10Y's main competitors are the Bose Soundbar 700 and the Samsung HW-Q90R.

 This is a very wide bar.
-It has a metal grill that covers its front face and the sides, whereas the rest is made of solid plastic.
+It has a metal grill that covers its front face and the sides, while the rest is made of solid plastic.
 It has two round metal grills at the top that cover the up-firing speakers.

 The sub is made of solid plastic and metal.
 It has a fabric that covers the front and the sides, which can collect dust and can get ripped easily.
 The port is found on the back.